 Head Teacher’s Welcome

-Over the last five months, I have been enormously impressed and touched by the support the School has received from CH pupils, parents, staff and former pupils.
+Over the last eight months, I have been enormously impressed and touched by the support the School has received from CH pupils, parents, staff and former pupils.
 Everyone has faced the unprecedented circumstances with patience and, needless to say, this will have to continue.

 Head Teacher’s Welcome